amirhossein-yousefi/HouseOffers/README.md

 As mentioned, we have two type of data(with and without description and facilities) which we train **AutoGloun** model for both of these data

+For training the **auto_gloun_with_text.ipynb** I have rented a colabPRO and it took about 6 hours to train this models as it used pretrained German BERT which is raely a big model.
 THe results for data without text(without facilities and description fields)(r2_score) is as following:

 <img src="/assets/img/results_without_text_r2score.png" alt="MarineGEO circle logo" style="height:500px; width:500px;"/>

 THe results for data with text(without facilities and description fields)(r2_score) is as following:

 <img src="/assets/img/r2_score_with_text.png" alt="MarineGEO circle logo" style="height:500px; width:500px;"/>
 ### GermanBert+MLP(MultiModal):
 This part is the most sophisticated part of my work